Luxury hotels in Poland by the sea – our inspirations

 Cuisine profile: Mediterranean with a Baltic twist.

 What to try?
-Oysters with champagne, risotto with mussels in saffron broth, and finally tiramisu with a Polish touch, with the addition of raspberries from Kashubia.
+Oysters with champagne, risotto with clams in saffron broth, and for dessert, tiramisu with a Polish twist, featuring raspberries from Kashubia.

-Theme evenings, such as the “Mediterranean Festival of Flavors,” are an additional attraction.
+Themed evenings, such as the “Mediterranean Festival of Flavors,” are an added attraction.

-• Restaurant “Chapeau Bas” in Grand Lubicz, Ustka
+• “Chapeau Bas” Restaurant at Grand Lubicz, Ustka

-Cuisine profile: Fine dining with accents of Polish and international cuisine.
+Cuisine profile: Fine dining with Polish and international influences.

 Why is it worth it?
-Restaurant is considered one of the best on the Baltic Sea thanks to its masterful dishes and elegant atmosphere.
-The chefs experiment with local ingredients, giving them a modern character.
+Restauracja is considered one of the best on the Baltic coast thanks to its masterful dishes and elegant atmosphere.
+The chefs experiment with local ingredients, giving them a modern twist.

 What to try?
-Duck with orange demi-glace, cream of crayfish soup, and for dessert, chocolate mousse with passion fruit mousse.
+Duck with orange demi-glace, crayfish cream soup, and for dessert, chocolate mousse with passion fruit mousse.

 40158090 2273936939286349 3021405137915609088 N